shapirobd/nick_griffo_website/README.md

 ### Images:
 Can be found [here](https://drive.google.com/drive/folders/1zqT2bEmt2N5K0xk_LFi61xnRuMssPKWU)

-* Once downloaded, make sure to move the `videos` folder as well as the `images` folder into `static/` folder within the root directory
+* Once downloaded, make sure to move the `videos/` folder as well as the `images/` folder into the `static/` folder within the root directory

 ## Run